Waidon/Personal-Website/README.md

 # New-Portfolio-Design
-My personal website, with modern elements and design features.
+My website has modern elements and design features.